CTerletzky/CENTER-Project/README.md

 ## Entertainers Against AIDS

 Organization was originally founded in ‘98 by "Cricket" Paul Jacob and Jeff Jennings.
-Disbanded in 2005.
 Variety shows from various performers, drag queens, church choirs, school choirs, and other community members.
 The first major show organized by Entertainers Against AIDS was on November 30th 1999 and was held in the Weidner center.
 Proceeds benefited the Center Project.
 <param ve-image
        url="https://live.staticflickr.com/65535/52561664026_b3a0593de0_b.jpg">